crew102/reprexpy/README.md

 #> AttributeError: 'NoneType' object has no attribute 'extend'
 ```

-You could run the code in your terminal and copy/paste the outputs into your example.
+You could run the code in your console and copy/paste the outputs into your example.
 That can be a pain, though, especially if you have a lot of outputs to copy.
 An easier way is to use `reprex()`:

 ![](https://raw.githubusercontent.com/crew102/reprexpy/master/docs/source/gifs/basic-example.gif)